Big Bug, Arizona: History

 Big Bug has a long history of frontier life.
 The town was founded by Theodore Boggs during the American Civil War.
 Boggs' father was the former governor of Missouri, Lilburn Boggs, who helped drive the Mormons out during the Missouri Mormon War.
-When he was ten years old he traveled west to California, accompanied partway by the famous Donner Party.
+When he was ten years old, he traveled west to California, accompanied partway by the famous Donner Party.
 His mother was a granddaughter of the pioneer Daniel Boone.

 In 1862, Boggs left California for Arizona and settled along Big Bug Creek and began working a mining claim.
 A mine was built with a few other buildings of necessity.
 A town sprang up with an average population of 100.
 The actual claim where the minerals were mined was a few minutes walk outside of town.
 In the early years only four men mined the claim, Theodore Boggs and three others.

 Big Bug's population was 115 in 1890.

 The town had only been established a month before natives discovered the place; they attacked soon after.
 A post office was established in 1879 and remained in service until 1910.
 For a while the post office was actually Theodore Boggs' house.
 The assistant postmistress, Miss Dawson, delivered the mail herself on horseback throughout the town and surroundings.
 Gradually the town died when the mines shut down.

 In the 1930s, small placer miners returned to Big Bug Creek.
 The many large boulders in the creek had prevented the use of heavy machinery in the earlier mining, so considerable gold remained.
 In 1932, some 60 amateur miners were working there, some recovering as much as $300 a week, including some nuggets.

-The Big Bug placers produced a recorded 17,000 troy ounces of gold; the total production was around 50,000 ounces, mostly from dredging in the 1930s and 1940s.
+The Big Bug placers produced a recorded 17,000 troy ounces (528.8 kg) of gold; the total production was around 50,000 ounces (1,417.5 kg), mostly from dredging in the 1930s and 1940s.
 Big Bug Creek still has some indication of early mining activities, but little if anything remains of the town as of 2010.